mftutui/testesTTN/readme.md

-# THE THIGNS NETWORK - TESTES
+# THE THINGS NETWORK - TESTES

 Testes para utilização do dispositivo *The Things UNO* na plataforma *The Things Network*